 Cockroaches in South Bend are also all really good at hiding.
 They can squeeze into just about any out-of-the-way spot you can think of, including underneath large appliances, inside cracks and holes in walls, beneath or inside furniture – even under loose floorboards!
 That means you might never see a cockroach, even if you have a major infestation.
 Rather, you’ll need to look for other signs besides seeing a live roach.
 These include:

 - Smear marks from roaches crawling through water

 - Egg capsules and roach droppings

 What To Do About Roach Infestation

 Roaches aren’t just annoying bugs that you see scattering the second you turn on the light.
 They’re dangerous pests that contaminate everything they touch and can spread over 40 different illnesses.
 Some of the nastiest pathogens you can pick up from a cockroach include cholera, dysentery, giardia, and Salmonella.
 Cockroaches are also known or suspected to carry ancient scourges like leprosy and the plague.
-Because of all the deadly diseases they spread, it’s important to prevent cockroach infestations from establishing themselves on your property.
+Because of all the deadly diseases they spread, it’s important to prevent cockroach infestations in South Bend from establishing themselves on your property.
 While this isn’t always easy, there are a few things you can do: